Eswatini: Elections

 Nominations take place at the chiefdoms.
 On the day of nomination, the name of the nominee is raised by a show of hand, and the nominee either accepts or rejects the nomination.
 If accepted, the nominee must have the support of at least ten members of that chiefdom.
 The nominations are for the position of Member of Parliament, Constituency Headman (Indvuna), and the Constituency Executive Committee (Bucopho).
 The minimum number of nominees is four and the maximum is ten.

 Primary elections also take place at the chiefdom level.
 It is by secret ballot.
 During the primary elections, the voters are given an opportunity to elect the member of the executive committee (bucopho) for that particular chiefdom.
 Aspiring members of parliament and the constituency headman are also elected from each chiefdom.
 The secondary and final elections takes place at the various constituencies called tinkhundla.
 Candidates who win primary elections in the chiefdoms are considered nominees for the secondary elections at inkhundla or constituency level.
 The nominees with majority votes become the winners and they become members of parliament or constituency headman.
+According to 2023 V-Dem Democracy indices Eswatini is 9th lowest ranked worldwide and 2nd lowest ranked electoral democracy in Africa.

 Foreign relations

 Eswatini is a member of the United Nations, the Commonwealth of Nations, the African Union, the Common Market for Eastern and Southern Africa, and the Southern African Development Community.
-As of 2019, it is the only country in Africa that has maintained ties with Taiwan and not the People's Republic of China.
+As of 2019, it was the only country in Africa that has maintained ties with Taiwan and not the People's Republic of China.

 Judiciary

 The judicial system in Eswatini is a dual system.
 The 2005 constitution established a court system based on the Western model consisting of four regional Magistrates Courts, a High Court, and a Court of Appeal (the Supreme Court), which are independent of crown control.
-In addition, traditional courts (Swazi Courts or Customary Courts) deal with minor offenses and violations of traditional Swazi law and custom.
+In addition, traditional courts (Swazi Courts or Customary Courts) deal with minor offences and violations of traditional Swazi law and custom.
 Judges are appointed by the king and are usually expatriates from South Africa.
 The Supreme Court, which replaced the previous Court of Appeal, consists of the chief justice and at least four other Supreme Court judges.
 The High Court consists of the chief justice and at least four High Court judges.
 The chief justices have been: